RAS705/Kickstarter-Analysis/Kickstarter_Analysis.md

 ###Outcomes based on Funding Goal?
 <!--- What can you conclude about the Outcomes based on Goals?  -->

-After analyzing the data set by funding goal, one major conclusion became obvious.
-For a funding campaign to have a chance at being success it should be limited to under 15,000.
-Anything over 15,000 has an more than 60% chance of failing.
+After analyzing the data set by funding goal, one major conclusion became obvious.For a funding campaign to have a chance at being success

 ![](Resources/Outcomes_based_on_goal.png)